Nothing makes you want to simplify your life like homeschooling.

 And if you do, EVERYTHING will go better and take less energy.
 Especially homeschooling!

-5. Add to your minutes by planning your meals for at least one week in advance.
+5. Add to your daily minutes by planning your meals for at least one week in advance.

 The most painless way to do this is to make a Master List of the meals your family enjoys eating that are not too time-consuming for you to make.
 Take a look at your calendar for this week, and see where you have events coming up that affect your dinner.
 Are you going to eat at someone else’s house one night?
 Or perhaps you have to take one of your kids to a sporting activity and won’t have time to cook one night.
 Make a crockpot or instant pot meal on those days that you have to be out during the time you’re usually cooking dinner.